BCMS ISO 22301:2019 Lead Auditor (Business Continuity Management Systems) Training Course

-This CQI (Chartered Quality Institute) / IRCA (International Register of Certificated Auditors) certified Business Continuity Management Systems (BCMS) Lead Auditor Training Course (Registered Course No: xxxxx) is part of the International recognized CQI/IRCA BCMS Auditor Certification programme.
+This CQI (Chartered Quality Institute) / IRCA (International Register of Certificated Auditors) certified Business Continuity Management Systems (BCMS) Lead Auditor Training Course (Registered Course ID: 2396) is part of the International recognized CQI/IRCA BCMS Auditor Certification programme.

 To participate in this training course, the following prior knowledge was expected: